pluralsh/documentation/getting-started/README.md

 ---
-description: Setting up your first cluster
+description: Setting up your first cluster in your terminal.
 ---

 # Getting Started